 - ½ cup (50 g) sifted powdered sugar

 For the Pumpkin Cake: Preheat oven to 350°F (170°C).
 Grease and flour bundt cake pan well.

 In a medium sized bowl, whisk together flour, baking powder, baking soda, spices and salt.
 Set aside.
 In a large mixing bowl, whisk together sugar, oil, eggs, vanilla, pumpkin and sour cream until well combined.
 Add flour mixture and stir to combine.
 Pour into prepared pan.

 Bake for 45-50 minutes, until a toothpick inserted in the center comes out clean.
 Cool in pan on a wire rack for 10 minutes.
 Loosen cake from sides of pan, invert onto a wire rack, remove pan and cool completely.

 For the Caramel Glaze, combine butter, cream, brown sugar and salt in a medium saucepan.
 Stir over medium-high heat until mixture begins to boil.
 Boil and stir for 2-3 minutes.
 Remove from heat and allow to cool for 5 minutes.

 Add sifted powdered sugar and vanilla and whisk to combine.
 Immediately pour over cooled cake.
+If the glaze gets too thick to pour, you can stir in 1-2 teaspoons of warm water.
 Sprinkle with toasted chopped pecans if desired.

 Cake recipe adapted from: Chef in Training.